M4K4TT4CK/Inventory_Management_SpringBoot_Java/README.md

 •   Modify the code to enforce that the inventory is between or at the minimum and maximum value.

-  - Add maxInv and minInv private fields in Part.java
+  - Line 40-41 - Add maxInv and minInv private fields in Part.java
-  - Create new constructor in parts.java with maxInv and minInv
+  - Line 64-67 - Create new constructor in parts.java with maxInv and minInv
-  - Create setters and getters -> setMaxInv getMaxInv, setMinInv getMaxInv
+  - Create setters and getters -> setMaxInv (Line 110-113) getMaxInv (Line 114-117), setMinInv (Line 102-105) getMinInv (Line 106-109)
-  - Create TH in mainscreen.html to dispay min and max
+  - Line 39-40 - Create TH in mainscreen.html to dispay min and max
-  - Add max and min values in inhouspart and outsourcepart 100 and 0 respectivlty
+  - Add max and min values in inhouspart (Line 17-20) and outsourcepart (Line 17-20) 500 and 0 respectivly
-  - Rename DB to mikes_DB.mv.db from user home in directory
+  - In user Folder - Rename DB to mikes_DB.mv.db from user home in directory
-  - Rename spring.datesource in application.properties to match new DB -> mikes_DB.mv.db
+  - Line 6 - Rename spring.datesource in application.properties to match new DB -> mikes_DB.mv.db
-  - Add table headers for maxInv and minInv in mainscreen.html
+  - Line 49-50 - Add table headers for maxInv and minInv in mainscreen.html
-  - Add custom validRangeLimit() to Part.java to validate inventory range
+  - Line 145-153 - Add custom validRangeLimit() to Part.java to validate inventory range
-  - Add thePartv.validRangeLimit() to InhousePartService.java and OutsourcesPartService.java
+  - Add thePart.validRangeLimit() to InhousePartServiceImpl.java (Line 54) and OutsourcesPartServiceImpl.java (Line 52)

 Task H: Add validation for between or at the maximum and minimum fields.
 The validation must include the following: